In many ways, the ROG Rapture GT-AX11000 Pro is the upgrade to Asus's GT-AX11000 that came out more than three years ago.

 In other words, the GT-AX11000 Pro is essentially the GT-AXE11000 plus a 10Gbps LAN port and the support for the 5.9GHz portion of the 5GHz spectrum.
 The new router reuses the design of the GT-AXE11000 with minor esthetical improvements.

-On top of that, like other Asus "Pro" router, the GT-AX11000 Pro support VLAN for its network port, making it suitable for a business network with certain advanced requirements.
+On top of that, like other Asus "Pro" routers, the GT-AX11000 Pro supports VLAN for its network port, making it suitable for a business network with certain advanced requirements.

 Asus and VLAN